 Luckily, a natural solution appeared when Ping-Peeung, the first female born at Angkor, was captured from the villager’s roof!
-On that same eventful Christmas Day, Ping-Peeung took Santamea’s place in the Forest.
+On that same eventful Christmas Day, Ping-Peeung took Santamea’s place as Bakheng’s mate.
 Santamea was returned once again to Phnom Tamao, and has settled into an enclosure under the expert care of the keepers there.

 While Santamea’s chance in the wild didn’t work out, it did allow for a new relationship to flourish!
-Angkor’s new pair, Ping-Peeung and Bakheng have formed a very strong bond over the past three months, a very promising sign for their future release!
+Angkor’s new fourth pair, Ping-Peeung and Bakheng have formed a very strong bond over the past 5 months, a very promising sign for their future release!
 Watch this space!
-Hopefully Ping-Peeung can teach him a thing or two about wild life in Angkor Protected Forest!
+Hopefully Ping-Peeung can teach him a thing or two about wild life in the forests of Angkor!

 What about the other Gibbons released at Angkor?

 On 30th June 2015, Angkor’s second Pileated gibbon pair, Bayon and Tevy were released.
 Read more about their release in our blog here.
-First pair, Baray and Saranik were a hard act to follow: they have so far produced three babies at Angkor!
-But despite their 18 month headstart, Bayon and Tevy have caught up, producing three babies of their own!
+First pair, Baray and Saranick were a hard act to follow: they have so far produced three babies at Angkor!
+But despite their 18 month headstart, Bayon and Tevy caught up, producing three babies of their own!
 The youngest, Dun-kow, was born on the 31st August 2020.
-Since the newest arrival, the family has shown similar behaviours to Baray and Saranik, with daddy Bayon pushing their 4 year old Ap-ping away at meal times.
-For the moment, an additional feeding platform has helped to reduce tension.

 What about other animals released at Angkor?